Andrew-Casner/Sportrakker/README.md

 ## Contribution
 1. Create a new branch off of `develop`.
 If you are working on an issue please title the branch `issue-<issue#>-<issue title>`.
 If you are woking on anything else please title your branch `dev-<GitHub Username>-<title of work>` ie `dev-andrew-casner-newfeature`.
 2. Commit to your branch until the task is compleated
 3. Submit pull request from `develop`.
-All pull requests will be handeled by the Adims.
+All pull requests will be handeled by the Admins.

 ## Starting the server